 Balance transfers are a process.

 In order to complete a balance transfer, you’ll first need to review your current credit card balances and interest rates.
 Then, you’ll need to find and apply for a balance transfer credit card with a low interest rate or a 0 percent introductory offer.

 How to apply for a balance transfer credit card

 Make no mistake: There are a lot of balance transfer credit cards out there.
 So how do you pick one?
 Research plays a big role, but ultimately you’ll want to find the card that’s best for you.
-If you’re looking for a place to get started, Credit Karma’s got you covered with our regularly updated list of the best balance transfer credit cards.
+If you’re looking for a place to get started, you can compare offers for balance transfer credit cards on Credit Karma.

 Checked your credit scores and ready to apply?
 Go ahead!
 Typically, you’ll be asked to provide your current credit account information (i.e., the account numbers of your old cards and how much of your balance you want to transfer) to the credit card company.
 If you’re approved, you may be able to transfer all or a portion of your existing debt, depending on the credit limit you’re offered.

 If you’re not approved for a credit limit that allows you to transfer all your debt, weigh the costs to see if it’s actually worth it.

 For example: if you’re transferring $4,500 but were only approved for a $3,000 credit limit, you’d still have to keep at least $1,500 on your old account balance.
 The consolidation/simplification benefit would be lost, but you may still be able to save some money on interest.

 How to get the most out of a balance transfer